manuelbieh/react-book/advanced-concepts/higher-order-components.md

 This component knows about three props: `isLoading`, to inform it which data is still being loaded, `items`, which represents an array of articles with their corresponding prices and `loadData`, a function which allows us to start another API request to obtain new data.

-Both components act completely independent of each other, The `PriceTable` can not only show cryptocurrency prices and the `withCryptoPrices` component does not necessarily need to display its data in a `PriceTable` component.
+Both components act independently of one another.
+The `PriceTable` is not limited to showing cryptocurrency prices, and the `withCryptoPrices` component does not necessarily need to display its data in a `PriceTable` component.
 We managed to write two completely encapsulated and reusable components.

 But how do we combine these two components now?
 We can simply pass the `PriceTable` component as a parameter to the `withCryptoPrices` HOC component.
 This will look like this: